Tryliate/Tryliate/docs/04-api-reference/DATABASE_SCHEMA.md

 ## 🛡️ Security Policies (RLS)

 All tables implement **Row-Level Security** to ensure data isolation.
-The `tryliate` schema is created with strict RLS policies allowing the infrastructure owner (authenticated via Service Role or User ID) to manage job state while preventing cross-user leakage.
+The `tryliate` schema is created with strict RLS policies allowing the infrastructure owner (authenticated via Secret Key or User ID) to manage job state while preventing cross-user leakage.

 ---